Rate Cut Buzz Grows: Are These ETFs Gearing Up For A Fed Pivot?

 About DUK

-Duke Energy Corporation is an energy holding company.
-The Company operates through two segments: Electric Utilities and Infrastructure (EU&I) and Gas Utilities and Infrastructure (GU&I).
-The EU&I segment conducts operations primarily through the regulated public utilities of Duke Energy Carolinas, Duke Energy Progress, Duke Energy Florida, Duke Energy Indiana and Duke Energy Ohio.
-EU&I provides retail electric service through the generation, transmission, distribution, and sale of electricity to customers within the Southeast and Midwest regions of the United States.
-The GU&I segment conducts natural gas operations primarily through the regulated public utilities of Piedmont, Duke Energy Ohio, and Duke Energy Kentucky.
-GU&I serves residential, commercial, industrial, and power generation natural gas customers, including customers served by municipalities who are wholesale customers.
+Duke Energy Corporation is an energy-holding company.
+The Company's segments include Electric Utilities and Infrastructure (EU&I) and Gas Utilities and Infrastructure (GU&I).
+EU&I segment conducts operations primarily through the regulated public utilities of Duke Energy Carolinas, Duke Energy Progress, Duke Energy Florida, Duke Energy Indiana and Duke Energy Ohio.
+EU&I provides retail electric service through the generation, transmission, distribution and sale of electricity to approximately 8.7 million customers within the Southeast and Midwest regions of the U.S. GU&I segment conducts natural gas operations primarily through the regulated public utilities of Piedmont, Duke Energy Ohio and Duke Energy Kentucky.
+GU&I serves residential, commercial, industrial and power generation natural gas customers, including customers served by municipalities who are wholesale customers.
 It also purchases a diverse portfolio of transportation and storage services from interstate pipelines.

 About the author